 - 1 tsp Italian seasoning salt free spice

 - 1 tsp crushed red pepper flakes or to taste

 - 1/2 tsp ground fennel

 - spaghetti noodles as desired for when serving

 - In a large preheated skillet, add the beef and brown while chopping to crumbles.
 Drain any excess grease.
 Add chopped garlic and onion cooking 2-3 minutes more.

-- Add tomato sauce, tomato paste, Italian seasoning, parsley, garlic powder, crushed red pepper, black pepper, ground fennel, liquid smoke, brown sugar, water, oil, balsamic vinegar and stir well over low heat.
+- In a large pot add tomato sauce, tomato paste, Italian seasoning, parsley, garlic powder, crushed red pepper, black pepper, ground fennel, liquid smoke, brown sugar, water, oil, balsamic vinegar and stir well over low heat.
 Add beef, onions and garlic when finished to pot.

-- Stir well to combine and bring to a light boil.
-Add water, oil and stir well.
+- Stir well to combine and bring to a light boil for 1-2 minutes.
+Stir lightly to avoid excess spatter.

 - Reduce heat to low simmer for 30 minutes.
 Stirring occasionally taste and adjust as desired.

 Nutrition Information – The information shown is provided by an online nutrition calculator.
 It should not be substituted for a doctors or nutritionist’s advice.
 Please understand that not everyone’s sodium requirements are the same, therefore some recipes may be higher than you’re allowed.
 Always consult with your doctor for your recommended daily sodium allowance.